haraldtux/rpieasy-update/README.md

 If it went well then you have the latest RPiEasy with your own settings

-If you want to keep the 'rpieasy-update' directory with your settings to the next update than uncomments line 21 and comments line 49 in the 'rpieasy-update.sh' script
+If you want to keep the 'rpieasy-update' directory with your settings to the next update than uncomment line 21 and comment line 49 in the 'rpieasy-update.sh' script

 ## useful links: ##